Dans-labs/formats/development.md

 This action can easily be performed with GitHub Desktop again.

 When they want their changes to be published, they create a pull-request.
+This can also be done with the GitHub Desktop app.

 ### From `source` to `docs`